PaxInstruments/t400-electronics/documentation/manual.md

 ### Without thermocouples
 After the first screen frame is drawn the device determines the ambient temperature and the battery charge level.
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-notc-big.png?raw=true)